dpuelz/MachineLearning_MSBA-WP/README.md

 - PCA [slides](slides/week12_UT.pdf)
 	- How is PCA different from clustering?
 	- What's the difference between the scores and principal components?
 How are they related?
+	- How is PCA like reverse engineering how a baked good was made? (video)
+	- Are principal components and scores interpretable?
+How are they typically used in a data analysis? (video)
+	- How does PCA maximally preserve information in the data? (video)
 - Textbook readings: *ISL* Ch.
 10.2 for the basics or *ESL* Ch.
 14.5 (more advanced)
 	- How should you interpret the output of a PCA?
 	- What are some useful plots for determining the right number of summary dimensions?